hadronized/this-week-in-neovim-contents/contents/2023/Jan/30/5-did-you-know.md

 # [Did you know?](#tips) {#tips}

-We know how to compare changes in the file with the HEAD in our git repo.
-But how to compare changes in the current buffer with a related file on your disk, before it will be saved, if the git does not track this file?
+We know how to compare changes in a file with the `HEAD` in our git repo.
+But how to compare changes in the current buffer with a related file on your disk, before it will be saved, if Git does not track this file yet?

-Bram Moolenaar took care of it in `usr_05.txt`.
-Here is an example with little improvements on Lua:
+_Bram Moolenaar_ took care of it in `usr_05.txt`.
+Here is an example with little improvements in Lua:

 ```lua
 vim.api.nvim_create_user_command('DiffOrig', function()